Knitting Needles & Types - All You Need to Know

 Don't worry!
 We have you covered.
 We will discuss all the various types of needles, their application, and much more here.
 We understand that a beginner might be overwhelmed with all the knitting tools.
 After all, there are so many materials, styles, and sizes.
 How do you determine which one to use?

 Knitting needles influence the fate of your project.
-It is the size and diameter of these that decide the knitting gauge.
+It's the size and diameter of these that decide the knitting gauge.
 So you need to be a bit careful while getting your tools together.

-Without further ado, let's dig into knitting sticks and find out what would be the best needles for your project!
+Without further ado, let's dig into knitting needles and find out what would be the best needles for your project!

-Not every knitting needle is suited for the various types of yarns.
-If the needle is too sharp, it can incur damage to the lacy yarn.
-Similarly, a small needle wouldn't work with the bulky yarn.
-You will need big knitting needles for that.
+Not every knitting needle is suited for all types of yarns.
+If the needle is too dull, it can be difficult to use with fine lace yarn.
+A small needle wouldn't work with the bulky yarn.

 Knitting needles are manufactured, keeping the various yarns in mind.
 Each has its own specific features that make them suited to particular projects.